SySS-Research/clone-cert/README.md

 certificate associated with an SSL wrapped TCP port and uses `openssl` to create a similar certificate with the same subject and the same issuer.
-This is particularly useful if you want to demonstrate why self-signed certificate cannot provide any security.
+This is particularly useful if you want to demonstrate why self-signed certificates cannot provide any security.
 Of course, the fingerprint of the cloned certificate will be different... but who checks the fingerprint of a self-signed certificate by hand?